Overview of 64-bit Processing

 - Progent's certified Cisco CCIE network engineers can make sure that your network infrastructure is optimized to take full advantage of your 64-bit computing environment, that it is easy to monitor, manage, and troubleshoot, and that it offers a high level of security and fault tolerance.

 - Progent's disaster recovery consulting professionals can assist you in developing and testing a business continuity plan that incorporates your 64-bit servers.
-Progent's Microsoft certified Data Protection Manager consulting experts can help you configure Microsoft System Center DPM to provide continuous online backup with the capability of rapid data restoration.
+Progent's Microsoft certified Data Protection Manager consulting experts can help you configure Microsoft System Center DPM to provide near-continuous online backup with the capability of rapid data restoration.

 - Progent's CISM, CISSP, GIAC, and CISA certified security engineers can help you develop a company-wide security strategy that implements some of the new protection technologies included with x64 servers.
 Progent can also provide security vulnerability testing to assess or validate your company's compliance with industry or government security standards.